StuyCSDojo/dojo-docs/docs/source/getting_started/restructuredtext_introduction.rst

 * :ref:`restructuredtext_introduction_additional_links`

 .. highlight:: none

 .. _restructuredtext_introduction_what_is_rst:

 What is reST
 ------------
-**reStructuredText** (reST) is a readable, unobtrusive, and powerful markup syntax commonly use to build in-line program documentation or simple web pages.  **Sphinx** is a tool that parses and converts reStructuredText source files into various formats such as HTML, LaTex, and manual pages.
+**reStructuredText** (reST) is a readable, unobtrusive, and powerful markup syntax commonly uses to build in-line program documentation or simple web pages.  **Sphinx** is a tool that parses and converts reStructuredText source files into various formats such as HTML, LaTex, and manual pages.